apie0419/ml-hw/hw2/README.md

 ## Config

-you need to modify parameters in config/config.yml
+You need to modify parameters in config/config.yml.

-desriptions for every parameters wrote in config/defaults.py
+Desriptions for every parameters wrote in config/defaults.py.